marioroy/mce-examples/gearman_xs/README.md

  MCE::Shared 1.809
  Gearman::XS 0.15
  Perl::Unsafe::Signals 0.03
- Storable, installed with Perl, typically
+ Storable (installed with Perl, typically)
 ```

 The Gearman module is handled via the XS interface which is nice, of course.